-Even when education is salvaged, international development agencies and governments mostly focus on basic education for younger children; some institutions and universities provide scholarships for higher education, yet education for adolescents often remains unattended to.
+Even when education is salvaged, international development agencies and governments mostly focus on basic education for younger children; some institutions and universities provide scholarships for higher education, yet education for adolescents often remains neglected.
 Students in this age group face great challenges as they move to different educational systems, are required to learn a new language to enter public school, or need to work to support their families.
-Even when they manage to earn high school diplomas.

 In their homeland where there is war, educational institutes are often managing a high influx of internally displaced students themselves, and the brightest and most promising students end up without the education they deserve to fulfill their potential and become the future leaders who will help their community towards peace and prosperity.